-- BHO1.4 To address dereliction, vacancy and promote appropriate and sensitive reuse and rehabilitation of Protected Structures. - BHO1.5 To support the actions and objectives of the County Kildare Heritage Plan. - BHO1.6 To support the implementation of the conservation plan for the restoration and management of Leixlip Spa in association with key stakeholders. - BHO1.7 To support the implementation of the conservation plan for the restoration and management of The Wonderful Barn and associated lands in association with key stakeholders. - BHO1.8 To promote The Wonderful Barn as an integrated tourism attraction including the restoration of the main features of the complex and its historical landscape: - (i) The re-arrangement of the existing access way. - (ii) The integration of car parking facilities, - (iii) The immediate consolidation and eventual restoration of the historic buildings. - (iv) The reinstatement of the walled garden and rear courtyard; - (v) The insertion of complementary commercial uses to ensure a sustainable future for the project. - BHO1.9 To seek the protection of burial grounds within Leixlip in co-operation with agencies such as the Office of Public Works and the National Monuments Section of the Department of the Environment, Heritage and Local Government (DoEHLG) as appropriate. - BHO1.10 To promote the restoration of the Boat House on the River Liffey where it meets the River Rye and to promote the area along the Liffey as a recreational amenity.
+- BHO1.4 To address dereliction, vacancy and promote appropriate and sensitive reuse and rehabilitation of Protected Structures. - BHO1.5 To support the actions and objectives of the County Kildare Heritage Plan. - BHO1.6 To support the implementation of the conservation plan for the restoration and management of Leixlip Spa in association with key stakeholders. - BHO1.7 To complete a Conservation Study for The Wonderful Barn and its curtilage to inform potential feasibility studies and public consultation for appropriate use, and to support the implementation of the conservation plan for the restoration and management of The Wonderful Barn and associated lands in association with key stakeholders. - BHO1.8 To promote The Wonderful Barn as an integrated tourism attraction including the restoration of the main features of the complex and its historical landscape: - (i) The re-arrangement of the existing access way. - (ii) The integration of parking facilities. - (iii) The immediate consolidation and eventual restoration of the historic buildings. - (iv) The reinstatement of the walled garden and rear courtyard. - (v) The insertion of complementary commercial uses to ensure a sustainable future for the project.
+The feasibility of a Discovery Park including play facilities and a picnic area will be investigated. - BHO1.9 To seek the protection of burial grounds within Leixlip in co-operation with agencies such as the Office of Public Works and the National Monuments Section of the Department of the Environment, Heritage and Local Government (DoEHLG) as appropriate. - BHO1.10 To promote the restoration of the Boat House on the River Liffey where it meets the River Rye and to promote the area along the Liffey as a recreational amenity.